hujhax/austin-improv-wiki/Troupes/Improv Royale.md

 ## Summary
 ### Press Blurb
-Their press blurb, taken from a 2011 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>After successful careers as professional wrestlers during the 1980's a group of retired wrestlers took some improv classes as they transitioned into everyday life.
+Their press blurb, taken from a 2011 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:
+> After successful careers as professional wrestlers during the 1980's a group of retired wrestlers took some improv classes as they transitioned into everyday life.
 Unfortunately for this troupe old habits sometimes die hard.
-The result is Improv Royale!</blockquote>
+The result is Improv Royale!

 ### "What's Your Deal?"
-Their answer to the "What's Your Deal?" question on a 2011 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote><p>After successful careers as professional wrestlers during the 1980's a group of retired wrestlers took some improv classes as they transitioned into everyday life.
+Their answer to the "What's Your Deal?" question on a 2011 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:
+> After successful careers as professional wrestlers during the 1980's a group of retired wrestlers took some improv classes as they transitioned into everyday life.
 Unfortunately for this troupe old habits sometimes die hard.
-The result is Improv Royale!</p>
+The result is Improv Royale!
+>
+>

-<p>We perform onstage in character as retired wrestlers.
+> We perform onstage in character as retired wrestlers.
 We treat the improv seriously, mostly, but use wrestling themed scene breaks and edits.
-It's really all about having fun onstage and connecting with the audience.</p></blockquote>
+It's really all about having fun onstage and connecting with the audience.

 ### Cast
 * Brent Foshee as The Texecutioner